 It took me a while to decide what sort of post I wanted to do for our blog to celebrate Latinx Heritage Month.
 With the amount of truly excellent Latinx literature cropping up, there’s a lot of favorite lists that I could have done.
-In the end, I went with favorite books by Cuban authors because, while Latinx representation on the whole is having a renaissance, it still feels rare to see a book by a Cuban author that has Cuban representation.
-Don’t get me wrong – plenty of other Latinx folk are still deeply underrepresented – but each story I read from my culture cuts me so much deeper.
-So here you are: books (and authors!)
-I love because I see me and my family within their pages.
+In the end I went with favorite books by Cuban authors because, while Latinx representation on the whole is having a renaissance, it still feels rare to see a book by a Cuban author that has Cuban representation.
+Make no mistake, plenty of other Latinx folk are still deeply underrepresented, but each story I read from my culture cuts me so much deeper.
+So here you are: books and authors I love because I see me and my family within their pages.
 (Covers link to Goodreads.)

 The Victoria in my Head by Janelle Milanes

 I have to start this list with where I started and that’s The Victoria in My Head, the very first book I remember seeing #ownvoices Cuban-American representation that actually felt like it represented me.
 Much like my childhood idol, Lizzie McGuire, Victoria imagines herself so much more free than she allows herself to be in real life.
 That is until one day when she sees a cute boy hanging up flyers for band tryouts and she makes the first in a series of choices to start being the Victoria she wants to be.
 This YA contemporary is filled to the brim with heart.
 The soundtrack for it rocks pretty hard, too.